What is Section 338?

-While regular Section 338 elections are rare, elections under Section 338(h)(10) are quite common.
+While regular Section 338 elections are rare, elections under 338(h)(10) are quite common.
 Section 338(h)(10) elections are available only for targets who are S Corporations or members of an affiliated group of corporations (whether or not they file a consolidated federal income tax return).

 An S Corporation is a regular corporation that has 100 shareholders or less, which enables the company to enjoy the benefits of incorporation but be taxed as if it were a partnership.

-S Corporations typically do not pay taxes and instead file an informational return Form 1120S showing net profit or loss which flows through to the shareholders.
+S Corporations typically do not pay taxes and instead file an informational return Form 1120S showing the net profit or loss which flows through to the shareholders.
 The shareholders then show the net profit or loss on their personal tax returns.
-All S Corporations start as a regular or professional corporation, and only by requesting the S Election to the Internal Revenue Service can it act as an S Corporation.
+All S Corporations start as a regular or professional corporation, and only by requesting the S Election to the Internal Revenue Service (IRS) can it act as an S Corporation.

-If the target is an S corporation and a stock purchase is desired for non-tax reasons, but an asset purchase is desired for tax reasons, it is common for the target S corporation’s shareholders and the acquiring corporation to agree to make an election under Section 338(h)(10).
+If the target is an S corporation and a stock purchase is desired for non-tax reasons, but an asset purchase is desired for tax reasons, it is necessary for the target S corporation’s shareholders and the acquiring corporation to agree to make an election under Section 338(h)(10).

 As mentioned above, S Corporations don’t pay income taxes.
-Instead, the company’s income or losses are distributed through its shareholders, who in turn report income or losses on their individual income tax returns.
+Instead, the company’s income or losses are distributed to its shareholders, who in turn report income or losses on their individual income tax returns.
 This fact can potentially complicate the sale of an S Corporation.

 Further, the regulation enables a stock sale of an S Corporation to be taxed as if the transaction were an asset sale.
 Asset sales offer several advantages.
 For one, the buyer can take a “stepped-up” tax basis, which means it can significantly raise the stated value of the seller’s assets.
-Greater asset value, in turn, enables a buyer to claim more depreciation on its to-be-acquired assets and, therefore, take a larger, current tax deduction.
+Greater asset value, in turn, enables a buyer to claim more depreciation on its to-be-acquired assets and, therefore, to take a larger, current tax deduction.